AlgoDataStructure/datastructure/Intro/DSIntroduction.md

-# Introducton to DS and Algorithms
+# Introducton to Data Structure and Algorithms
-## Why we need DS for coding interviews?
+## Why we need Data Structure?
-To examine the problem solving skills and check the below skills
+To examine the problem solving skills and for the following  skills

 - Basics of coding
 - Foundational data strucutures(Math and Complexity)
--

 ## Data Structures

 Data Structures is organizing/structuring/managing the data in the memory and it is collection of data values and relationship between the data values in which common operations can be applied.

-## Classification
+### Classification

 - Primitive Data Structures
 - Non Primitive Data Structures
--

-## Primitive
+#### Primitive

 Dillinger uses a number of open source projects to work properly: